HanWenfang/syncless/trunk/README.txt

   supporting most other Google AppEngine technologies) as well
 * combination of Syncless and (Twisted, Tornado (fast), Concurrence, gevent, Eventlet and/or asyncore) in the same process
+* a thread pool class for wrapping blocking operations

 Requirements
 ~~~~~~~~~~~~